MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/add-block-or-remove-users.md

 ## Invite users to Viva Engage
 <a name="InviteUsers"> </a>

+Use this procedure only to invite employees with a company email to Viva Engage.
-If you're enforcing Office 365 identity in your network, all Office 365 users that have a Viva Engage license are created as pending users in Viva Engage.
-If you aren't enforcing Office 365 identity, users aren't part of the Viva Engage network until they select the Viva Engage tile from Office 365 or sign in to Viva Engage.
+- If you're enforcing Office 365 identity in your network, all Office 365 users that have a Viva Engage license are created as pending users in Viva Engage.
+- If you aren't enforcing Office 365 identity, users aren't part of the Viva Engage network until they select the Viva Engage tile from Office 365 or sign in to Viva Engage.

-> [!NOTE]
-> If your Viva Engage network is [in Native Mode](../overview-native-mode.md), this action can be performed only in the [Azure Active Directory User Management Portal](/azure/active-directory/fundamentals/add-users-azure-active-directory) and not within the Viva Engage Admin portal.

-Only employees with a company email address can be invited from this screen.

 - If you invite a user to a group who isn't licensed to use Viva Engage, that user is suspended in Viva Engage and removed from the group member list.
 They won't receive announcement emails.

- **Invite users a few at a time**
+> [!NOTE]
+> If your Viva Engage network is [in Native Mode](../overview-native-mode.md), you must perform this action in the [Azure Active Directory User Management Portal](/azure/active-directory/fundamentals/add-users-azure-active-directory).

 1. In Viva Engage, select the settings icon and select **Edit Network admin Settings**.
 This selection opens the Yammer admin center.